 The perfect Thanksgiving turkey.
 Does just reading that make you quiver in your chair?
 Yea, I get it.
 The pressure is high on Thanksgiving to deliver a bird that’s not only worthy of being the centerpiece, but also tastes delicious and isn’t dry as a bone.

-Step 1: Brine Your Turkey
+Step 1: Brining Your Turkey

 Ok, so first we have to understand what a brine is.
 Simply put, a brine is a solution of salt and water that is used for pickling, preserving or tenderizing food.
 Other flavorings such as herbs, spices and sugar are also often added to the solution.

-What are the benefits of brining a turkey?
+What Are the Benefits of Brining a Turkey?

 Other ingredients you could add to a brine include: